mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/release-notes/2.1.1/index.md

 - In the DC/OS UI, selecting **Enter** in the Secret ID textbox reloaded the page.
 (D2IQ-14964)
 - Running two CLI installers from the same machine aborted with an error.
 (D2IQ-7844)
 - A master node was not able to rejoin a cluster after failure/restart when another master was offline or being upgraded.
 (COPS-1754, D2iQ-4248)
-- An error was thrown when nmounting external persistent volumes in Mesos.
+- An error was thrown when unmounting external persistent volumes in Mesos.
 (COPS-5920, D2IQ-65497)
 - A critical error in Metronome where existing jobs appear to be lost after upgrade.
 (DCOS_OSS-5965, COPS-6174)
 - DC/OS installations on Flatcar Linux would not finish due to Java processing issues.
 (COPS-6422, D2IQ-70809, COPS-6190)
 - Exhibitor endpoint responses were inconsistent.
 (D2IQ-70393, COPS-6326)
 - The Mesos Authorizer module was trying to authorize the dcos_anonymous account on permissive security mode.
 (COPS-6335, D2IQ-70025)
 - The file bootstrap.py was updated to check for changes to the signing certificate authority.
 (D2IQ-69408)
 - Frameworks could interfere with Marathon pods by launching tasks on resources reserved to Marathon.
 (D2IQ-68800)
-- etcd was provided an incorrect response in calicoctl.
+- etcd was providing an incorrect response in calicoctl.
 (COPS-6341)
 - dcos-fluent-bit.service was consuming too much memory.
 (COPS-6218)

 ## Mesos Fixed and Improved Issues